CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 As you can probably imagine, scaling the architecture as described above should not be a problem.
 When it comes to extending the ISS Overview app for another ISS periphery, for example, a new domain module can be easily added with some service modules etc.

-When a requirement comes for creating a new app for e.g. cosmonauts, the new app can already link the battlefield proven and tested Cosmonaut (TODO: did you want to use `Cosmonaut` formatting on these?) domain module with other necessary modules that are required.
+When a requirement comes for creating a new app for e.g. cosmonauts, the new app can already link the battlefield proven and tested `Cosmonaut` domain module with other necessary modules that are required.
 Development of the new app will thus become much easier.

 The knowledge of the software that remains in one repository where developers have access to and can learn from is also very beneficial.